 However, treasure hunts and themed events – which run throughout the year incorporating the history and present-day highlights of the city – are open to visitors.
 Details of these, alongside details of artistic projects who you can visit all over the city, can be found on their website.

 Resilience, Change and a Thriving Athens

-A Greek friend recently said, “We lost our joy, our dignity and our hopes.
+A Greek friend told me, “We lost our joy, our dignity and our hopes.
 A whole generation has lost everything, and it will take years to recover.”

 But that’s the one great thing about the Greek people and about Athens – resilience and determination.
 They haven’t given up, and nor should you, as a visitor, be quick to dismiss the grittiness you see on the surface.
 By searching harder, digging deeper and getting to know the local people of Athens, you will soon see how the city is mending, changing and offering alternative spaces, venues and hangouts for the more explorative tourists.